BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

-If you do not change the :ref:`course start date<The Course Start Date>` default value, ``1/1/2030 00:00:00 UTC``, when you create a new section, its release date will be ``Unscheduled``.
-When the section release date is ``Unscheduled``, students cannot see any content in that section, regardless of the publishing status of that content.
+If you do not change the :ref:`course start date<The Course Start Date>` default value, ``1/1/2030 00:00:00 UTC``, when you create a new section, its release date will appear as ``Unscheduled``.
+When the section release date is unscheduled, students cannot see any content in that section, regardless of the publishing status of that content.

 If you have modified the course start date, when you create a new section, the default release date is the course start date.

-The following example shows how an unscheduled section is displayed in the outline, with a gray bar:
+The following example shows how an unscheduled section is displayed in the outline, summarized with a gray bar:

+**REDO**

 .. image:: ../Images/section-unscheduled.png
  :alt: An unscheduled section